aliadnan777/Linux_File_Systems/README.md

   * stripe aware allocation policies
   * delayed allocation
   * space free allocation

+### ReiserFS
+*  ReiserFS is a general-purpose, journaled computer file system
+*  ReiserFS is currently supported on Linux (without quota support)
+*  Introduced in version 2.4.1 of the Linux kernel
+*  it was the first journaling file system to be included in the standard kernel
+*  ReiserFS is the default file system on the Elive, Xandros, Linspire, GoboLinux, and Yoper Linux distributions
+*  Metadata-only journaling (also block journaling, since Linux 2.6.8), its most-publicized advantage over what was the stock Linux file system at the time, ext2.
+*  Online resizing (growth only), with or without an underlying volume manager such as LVM.
+Since then, Namesys has also provided tools to resize (both grow and shrink) ReiserFS file systems offline.
+*  Tail packing, a scheme to reduce internal fragmentation.
+Tail packing, however, can have a significant performance impact.
+Reiser4 may have improved this by packing tails where it does not hurt performance

 ### Creating an ext2, or ext3, or ext4 filesystem
 * Once you’ve partitioned your hard disk using fdisk command, use mke2fs to create either ext2, ext3, or ext4 file system